cloudguruab/ginop/README.md

   </p>

 ## 📦 Why
-Managing workflows can be time consuming.
-Most managers find approving employee logs, times and pay a little more challenging to maintain over time.
+Wanting to get involved with blockchain but not knowing where to start can be tiring.
+Ginop provides a solution to developers by allowing you to implement your own custom api using this framework with an established, and fully integrated private-chain or use public-chain connectors.
 This solution is built to develop a web3 approach to a real world workflow problem.
-An idea inspired by <a href="https://github.com/usesource/">The Source Project</a> I was able to bring smart contract approval to a simple workflow environment.
+An idea inspired by <a href="https://github.com/usesource/">The Source Project</a> I was able to bring private chain and public chain connectors together.

 ## 💅 Features

-- 🚀 API for handling common workflows
+- 🚀 API for handling common workflows with whatever you want on your own chain.
-- 🛡 Easily manage employee data
+- 🛡 Easily manage your service provider, chain events or api.
-- 🚀 Equipped with an in memory on chain cryptographic verficiation system
+- 🚀 Equipped with an in memory on-chain cryptographic verficiation system using group consesus.
-- 🛡 Built-in protection for workflow duplication
+- 🛡 Built-in protection for workflow duplication.
-- 🚀 Easy to set up and integrate
+- 🚀 Easy to set up and integrate.
-- 🛡 Written in Python, Javascript, and sprinkled with a little React
+- 🛡 Written in Python.

 ## 👨‍💻 Install